calvinalkan/better-wordpress-hooks/README.md

 In some cases, it might be useful to determine at runtime if a listener should handle an Event.

-Let's consider the following fictive Use case:
+Let's consider the following fictional Use case:

 **Every time an appointment is booked you want to:**